 Plaintiff acted as his own lawyer in this case.
 His argument was “C’mon, look at the temporal relationship here” instead of bringing an expert who could testify – as Georgia law requires – that the drug at issue, Lucentis, caused his vision loss.

 Putting together a drug injury case that can get past summary judgment is difficult.
 Most practicing attorneys in the country could not do it, much less a pro se plaintiff.
-This is true even if the facts are on your side.
+This is true, even if the facts are on your side.

 There is some evidence to suggest that this drug ranibizumab/Lucentis increases the patient’s chance of suffering a stroke.
 I have not seen science that talks about the drug causing blindness.
-Although that can be the consequence of a stroke, it does not sound like that is what the plaintiff is alleging in this case.
+Although that can be the consequence of a stroke, it does not sound like that is what the plaintiff alleges in this case.